idianal/personal-site/posts/2016/a-classic-case-of-simpsons-paradox.md

 ---
 layout: post.njk
-title: A Classic Case of Simpson's Paradox
+title: "A Classic Case of Simpson's Paradox"
 date: 2016-10-27
+description: "Simpson's Paradox occurs when trends in separate groups of data reverse when combined.
+This article illustrates how data can be misleading and why context matters in analysis."
 ---

 I was introduced to Simpson's Paradox at an introductory statistics course in university.